Med Pay (Medical Payments) Explained by Kansas City Car Accident Attorney

 No Deductible.
 There’s no deductible for Med Pay and no reimbursement rights.
 That means you may recover the full amount up to the limit you purchased for eligible expenses.
 In addition, the insurance company is not entitled to recoup the amounts when you ultimately settle your car accident claim.
 This can increase the total amount you may recover in your overall settlement.

 Low Cost.
 The cost of med pay coverage is usually relatively little.
-The additional Med Pay premium may be just a few dollars each month.
+The additional Med Pay premium might be just a few dollars each month.
 You should ask your insurance agent for an itemized quote of this additional coverage.

 Call Our Kansas City Car Accident Attorney